ec-jrc/ecrops/ecrops/Manual.md

 Please note that if boolean “PrintDailyDetails” is set to True in the script, the engine will print the daily values of the output variables for every simulated day.
 Otherwise, it is necessary to print explicitly the final output to see the simulation results.
 The final output contains the values of the output variables as calculated after the last time iteration.

-##Description of the EcropsWofostExampleConsole main script
+##Description of the EcropsWofostExampleConsole main.py script

 This EcropsWofostExampleConsole console is a sample application to launch an ECroPS simulation.
 Overall, this code demonstrates how the model can be initialized, executed, and finalized for different run modes, and how the output of the simulation can be obtained and displayed.

-The EcropsWofostExampleConsole console performs the following steps:
+The EcropsWofostExampleConsole console main.py script performs the following steps:

 * Initializes the WOFOST model by reading the workflow file and creating a ModelEngine object.